Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 ## The Cask Language Is Declarative

-Each Cask contains a series of stanzas (or "fields") which *declare* how the software is to be obtained and installed.
+Each Cask contains a series of stanzas (or “fields”) which *declare* how the software is to be obtained and installed.
 In a declarative language, the author does not need to worry about **order**.
 As long as all the needed fields are present, homebrew-cask will figure out what needs to be done at install time.

 To make maintenance easier, the most-frequently-updated stanzas are usually placed at the top.
-But that's a convention, not a rule.
+But that’s a convention, not a rule.

 Exception: `do` blocks such as `postflight` may enclose a block of pure Ruby code.
 Lines within that block follow a procedural (order-dependent)